odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 end
 ```
 This model assumed that the probability of each inflow is equally likely, with
-probability 0.33.
+probability `1/3`.
 The lower bound we converged to was 8.33k.
-(We adjusted the model slightly to ensure that the inflow at the first stage is deterministic
-and equal to 50.0).

-To describe a distributionally robust version of this problem, we need to choose a
+To describe a distributionally robust version of this problem, we need to choose
-*radius of uncertainty*.
-This is the maximum distance around the default probability
+a *radius of uncertainty*.
+This is the maximum distance around the default
-vector ([0.33, 0.33, 0.33]) we will consider in our ambiguity set.
+probability vector (`[1/3, 1/3, 1/3]`) we will consider in our ambiguity set.
-For a problem with S noises, this radius should be less than $\sqrt{(S-1)/S}$
+For a problem with S noises, this radius should be less than \$\\sqrt{(S-1)/S}\$
 (which would be the same as `TheWorstCase()` from [Tutorial Five: risk](@ref)).

 !!! note